KOTC Logo (c) 1996 Columbus Knox

 Storyteller, Librarian and Director of the National Association of Black Storytellers Festival & Conference.
 Dr. Frink Reed holds a PHD. in African American Studies and Folktales.

-Educator and Storyteller, Wanda tells folktales and real tales of the past and present for all ages.
+Founding Member, Past President, Educator, Storyteller, Creative Director.
+Wanda tells folktales and real tales of the past and present for all ages.

 Storyteller, Community Activist and Vegetarian, Vegan, Raw Food Advocate.
 Atiya Ola is the owner and chef of ATIYA OLA'S SPIRIT FIRST FOODS.